NAFTA Facts, Statistics, and Accomplishments

 On Sept.
 30, 2018, the United States, Mexico, and Canada renegotiated the North American Free Trade Agreement.
 The Trump administration wanted to lower the trade deficit between the United States and Mexico.

 The most notable impact is that auto companies must manufacture at least 75 percent of the car's components in Canada, Mexico, or the United States.
 It was 62.5 percent previously.
 At least 30 percent of the car must be made by workers earning at least $16 an hour.
 That increases to 40 percent in 2023.
 That's three times what the average Mexican auto worker currently makes).
 That increases to 40% in 2023.
 Autos that don't meet these requirements will be subject to tariffs.

 It took three U.S. presidents more than a decade to get NAFTA off the ground.
-President Ronald Reagan conceived of a North American trade agreement to compete with the Treaty of Rome, which later became the European Union.
-In fact, NAFTA and the EU's Treaty of Maastricht were both signed in 1993.
+In 1980, President Ronald Reagan campaigned on a North American trade agreement to compete with the Treaty of Rome.
+The Treaty had laid the foundation for the European Union.
+NAFTA and the EU's Treaty of Maastricht were completed in 1992.
 President H.W.
-Bush negotiated the agreement, while President Bill Clinton signed it.
+Bush negotiated NAFTA, while President Bill Clinton signed it in January 1993.

 To determine if the pros outweigh the cons, it depends on who you are and how NAFTA has affected you.
 American workers who lost their jobs to NAFTA are against it.
 On the other hand, the jobs outsourced to Mexico lowered prices for gas and food.
 This is something everyone benefits from, but most don’t realize it's because of NAFTA.